 Considering and acting upon suggestions submitted by Zonta International.

-Considering and acting upon resolutions and proposed amendments to the Zonta International Bylaws and Rules of Procedure.
+Considering and acting upon resolutions and proposed amendments to the Zonta International Bylaws and Rules of Procedure, the District Bylaws, and this Policies and Procedures Manual, as applicable.

 Providing an opportunity for fellowship.